umr-lops/cci-seastate-pum/sar/SAR-SeaStaR.md

 ## Editing

-At first, all available archive scenes were processed.Later only scenes with at least 2 km water area were designated as ocean scenes and included in the DLR sea state products (DLR_OCN).
+At first, all available archive scenes were processed.
+Later only scenes with at least 2 km water area were designated as ocean scenes and included in the DLR sea state products (DLR_OCN).
 The WVs are only recorded over oceans, while only ca. 40% of all IW and ca. 80% of all EW scenes include the seas.
 The processed results has two level of data rejection: